capi/ssss-made-easy/README.md

 This project is released under the terms of the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3), since it's main dependency, `ssss-js` is also released under the terms of this license.

+## Try it out

+You can use the installation at https://ssss.dont-panic.cc/ that will run the latest release version.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: